arula-ai/copilot-governance-lab-java/.github/chatmodes/planning.chatmode.md

 - Identify relevant files, components, and systems that will be affected
 - Understand the user's technical constraints and preferences
 - Review `.github/copilot-instructions.md` and any exercise-specific guidance to align expectations
-- Capture the stage focus, initial assumptions, and open questions so they can be relayed through the Summarizer Hand-Off prompt at the end of the session (avoid editing `docs/workflow-tracker.md` directly from Planning Mode).
+- Open `docs/workflow-tracker.md` and log the stage focus, initial assumptions, and open questions for this planning session, appending to the existing file instead of creating a new tracker.
 - Capture interim insights with the `think` tool whenever new context emerges so the final plan reflects deliberate reasoning.

 ### 2. Analyze Before Planning